Dan

 2018 Jack Sears Trophy

-Cammish made his BTCC return in 2022 with NAPA Racing UK, alongside reigning champion Ash Sutton.
-He secured one win, four further podiums and one pole across the campaign to take eighth overall in the standings.
+Cammish returned to the BTCC full-time in 2022 with NAPA Racing UK, alongside reigning champion Ash Sutton.
+He secured one win, four podiums, and a pole position, finishing eighth overall in the standings.

 BTCC.net © 2024